Aleksandar Vezenkov: Barcelona (2015–2018)

 On 31 July 2015, Vezenkov signed a four-year deal (with the 4th year being optional) worth €2 million net income, with the Spanish ACB League club FC Barcelona.
 FC Barcelona also paid a €315,000 buyout fee to Vezenkov's former club, Aris.
-Vezenkov's contract with FC Barcelona also included a buyout option for the NBA, set at the amount of €1 million euros.
-The Spanish League club Valencia Basket, and the Greek League club Panathinaikos, also were interested in signing Vezenkov to a contract at the time.
+Vezenkov's contract with FC Barcelona also included a buyout option for the NBA, set at the amount of €1 million.
+The Spanish League club Valencia Basket, and the Greek League club Panathinaikos, were also interested in signing Vezenkov to a contract at the time.
 Vezenkov would then put his name in the 2016 NBA draft, after his first season with Barcelona ended.
-However, he wound up removing his name from the draft on the 13 June 2016, deadline for international players.
+However, he ultimately removed his name from the draft on the 13 June 2016, the deadline for international players.

 With Barcelona, Vezenkov won the Spanish Supercup title in 2015, and was named to the all Spanish League All-Young Players Team of the 2016–17 season.
 On 29 June 2018, Barcelona parted ways with him.

-Olympiacos (2018–present)
+Olympiacos (2018–2023)

 On 12 July 2018, Vezenkov signed a two-year deal with Olympiacos of the EuroLeague.

 On 10 July 2020, Vezenkov signed a two-year extension with the team.
-He recorded his EuroLeague career-high on 18 March 2021, scoring 31 points in an 80-84 win at Alba Berlin.
+He recorded his EuroLeague career-high on 18 March 2021, scoring 31 points in an 80–84 win at Alba Berlin.

 In the 2021–22 season, Vezenkov established himself as a regular starter at Olympiacos.
 On 20 February 2022, he recorded 18 points and 13 rebounds in the Greek Cup Final against arch-rivals Panathinaikos, helping the club win its first title after 6 years.
-He was also named Euroleague February MVP, playing an important role in Olympiacos finishing 2nd in the Euroleague Regular Season with a 19-9 record, the club's best ever finish.
-On 27 April 2022, he scored 17 points and grabbed 9 rebounds in the 83-87 road win, in Game 3 of the playoff series against Monaco, helping his team regain homecourt advantage and eventually qualify to the EuroLeague Final Four, for the first time after 2017.
+He was also named EuroLeague February MVP, playing an important role in Olympiacos finishing second in the Euroleague Regular Season with a 19–9 record, the club's best ever finish.
+On 27 April 2022, he scored 17 points and grabbed 9 rebounds in the 83–87 road win, in Game 3 of the playoff series against Monaco, helping his team regain homecourt advantage and eventually qualify for the EuroLeague Final Four, for the first time since 2017.
 He finished the EuroLeague season averaging 13.7 points, 5.9 rebounds and a Performance Index Rating of 17.8.
-His performance earned him a spot in the All-Euroleague First Team.
+His performance earned him a spot in the All-EuroLeague First Team.
 On 17 June 2022, in Game 3 of the Greek League Finals against Panathinaikos, he recorded 25 points, 6 rebounds and 3 assists, with Olympiacos completing the domestic Double, having swept their rivals.